jrconsole/violestates-noreact/README.txt

-Site to view rental homes in Ohio
+Site to view rental homes in Ohio.

+Implemented handlebars templates, classes, and linked .html, .js, and .css files